terracoin/Proposals/README.md

 You will also need to convert current and future times into a Epoch Unix Time Stamp.
 Here is the site I recommend: https://www.unixtimestamp.com/

-4. How to do it
+4. How to do it - Prepare

 Now is when it gets complicated.